Jathartha/minidrive-springboot/README.md

 - JWT-based Authentication

 ## Why this project?
-Built to gain hands-on experience with backend API design, file handling, and debugging real production issues in Spring Boot.
+Built to gain hands-on experience with backend API design, file handling in Spring Boot.